jkbm/apparts/README.md

 # apparts
 Script for monitoring appartments offers on OLX.
 Offers use set up filters and are displayed in a generated html-page.
-Also, there is Scrapy realisation that is in development
+Also, there is Scrapy realization that is in development

 ## Requirements
 Python 3+